23rd November 2020

 “What do you want to hear first ?
 The Ute saga, how our hero killed the evil beast and saved the princess, or how I battled the all-consuming fire, representing the flames of my passion ?
 Pretty symbolic stuff, hey ?”

-“Don’t get cocky !
-Get on with it.
+“Just get on with the bloody story.
+We’re scientists, we deal in facts.
 Tell me in chronological order.
 So, you come here, get hammered, go home and … ?”

 “And start a fire in the Ofen.
 You’ve seen all the wood in the flat ?”